-The concepts of fiduciary duty, disclosure and conflict were embedded in the Code prior to amendments, at times in ways that also address the agent's duties to clients [e.g. Rule 24 (formerly section 10)].
+The concepts of fiduciary duty, disclosure and conflict are embedded in the current Code, at times in ways that also address the agent's duties to consumers (e.g. Rule 24 (formerly section 10).
+It is important to bear in mind, the Code defines 'agent' as meaning both agent and sales representative.

-Aside from the new Rule 13, to avoid fiduciary breaches, pay particular attention to the following rules and sub rules of the amended Code:
+Aside from the new Rule 13, to avoid fiduciary breaches, pay particular attention to the following sections and sub-sections:

 Rule 5.
-Acting in best interests of the client [Amends 2011 Code s.
-4]
+Acting in best interests of client [Amends 2011 Code section 4]